mrrothe/Realtime-Tram-Display/readme.md

 tramDisplay
 -----------

-Needs to be deployed to AWS Lambda (or equivilent serverless infrastructure)
+Needs to be deployed to AWS Lambda (or equivalent serverless infrastructure)

-Prerequisites: requests module needs to be packaged along with the script.
+**Prerequisites**: requests module needs to be packaged along with the script.

 tramSearch
 ----------

-Needs to be deployed to AWS Lambda (or equivilent serverless infrastructure)
+Needs to be deployed to AWS Lambda (or equivalent serverless infrastructure)

-Prerequisites: requests and mysql modules need to be packaged along with the script.
+**Prerequisites**: requests and mysql modules need to be packaged along with the script.

 Configuration for database containing ATCO stop information needs to be provided in db_config.py